-Not only does this mean you’ll have wasted both your money and your lash serum, but it also means that your results aren’t going to be as good as they could be.
+Not only does this mean you’ll have wasted both your money and your growth serum, but it also means that your results aren’t going to be as good as they could be.
 Consistent, daily application is key.

 #2 Store Your Lash Serum in a Cool & Dry Place

-This is true for all your beauty products: UV rays can literally break down the emulsifiers in cream, oil, and lotion formulas, impacting the efficiency of the product.1 Storing your trusty lash serum in a make-up bag or in your bathroom cabinet is the best way to ensure that it remains functional.
+This is true for all your beauty products: UV rays can literally break down the emulsifiers in cream, oil, and lotion formulas, impacting the efficiency of the product.1 Storing your trusty bottle in a make-up bag or in your bathroom cabinet is the best way to ensure that it remains functional.

 #3 Don’t Overuse Your Serum

-In fact, applying your lash serum more than once a day can actually increase your chances of developing side effects, especially if you’re using a lash serum that contains prostaglandins.
+In fact, applying your serum more than once a day can actually increase your chances of developing side effects, especially if you’re using a lash serum that contains prostaglandins.
 (Prostaglandins are chemical compounds used in certain eye medications and certain lash serums, and can cause orbital fat loss, discoloration, and irritation.)

 How Long Do Homemade Lash Serums Last?

 Using coconut oil is a popular homemade trick used to condition and strengthen the lashes.
-Once opened, a refined coconut oil should last for around 18 months, while a virgin coconut oil can last for up to five years.
+Once opened, refined coconut oil should last for around 18 months, while virgin coconut oil can last for up to five years.
 Although do make sure that your coconut oil (and any other natural ingredient) isn’t contaminated with other products.
 Don’t double dip – use an empty serum dispenser to keep things hygienic.

 Castor oil is another popular DIY hack for your lashes – and it’s also incredibly durable!
 Depending on the quality of the castor oil, it can last between 1 and 5 years when correctly stored.